zkmkarlsruhe/ofxTensorFlow2/example_keywordspotting/README.md

 # Keywordspotting
 This example uses code from an external repository to spot keywords in audio signals.
-Fortunately, the developers deliver an .h5 file, which contains the weights of a trained neural network.
-In Python we reconstruct the model, load the weights and export the model as SavedModel.
+Fortunately, the authours deliver an .h5 file, which contains the weights of a trained neural network.
+In Python we reconstruct the model, load the weights and export the model as _SavedModel_.

-Check out the python notebook train.py if you want to learn more about the training process.
+Check out the python train.py if you want to learn more about the training process.

 ### TensorFlow2
 After loading the model we use a trick to save the model.
-It allows us to change the signature of the SavedModel and to specify `training=false`.
+It allows us to change the signature of the _SavedModel_ and to specify `training=False`.
 The later is very important as some layers (such as Dropout) act different during training and will not get correctly initialized in C++.

 ```python
 @tf.function(input_signature=[tf.TensorSpec([None, None], dtype=tf.float32)])